somiibo/tokautomator-website/src/_posts/2025/ghostii/2025-05-11-unlocking-tiktok-growth-a-comprehensive-guide-to-using-automation-tools.md

 ### POST ONLY ###
 post:
   title: "Unlocking TikTok Growth: A Comprehensive Guide to Using Automation Tools"
-  excerpt: "Discover how to leverage automation tools like Somiibo to boost your TikTok growth with more followers, likes, and views efficiently."
+  description: "Discover how to leverage automation tools like Somiibo to boost your TikTok growth with more followers, likes, and views efficiently."
-  author: alex
+  author: christina-hill
   id: 1747040044
   tags: ["TikTok growth","automation tools","Somiibo bot","increase followers","TikTok marketing"]
   categories: ["Social Media Marketing","TikTok Growth","Automation Tools"]